yugabyte/ybm-cli/README.md

 # ybm-cli
-A CLI implementation for YB Managed.
+A CLI implementation for YugabyteDB Aeon.

 # Install with brew